getcommitapp/commit/docs/software-requirements-specification.md

 # Functional Requirements

-## Reviewer and Admin Roles
+## Roles

+- **User:**
+  - Standard user role

 - **Reviewer:**
   - Has all the capabilities of a standard user.
   - Can access and review user-submitted pictures for goal verification.
   - Can approve or reject verification evidence as part of the manual review process.

 - **Admin:**
   - Role exists in the system but currently has no special functions defined for MVP.
   - Future admin capabilities will be specified as the project evolves.

 ## User Management